 Jewell Meadows Wildlife Area Visitors' Guide

-Elk feeding tours will occur over the 2022-23 season.
-Tours will be offered from December through February.
+Tours are offered from December through February.
+Tours are generally six days a week Thursday through Tuesday, but could change depending on availability of staff and volunteers.
 Due to the popularity of this program, reservations are required.
 Jewell Meadows staff will begin taking reservations on Dec.
 1 at 8 a.m.
 To make a reservation, call the wildlife area at 503-755-2264.
 Please be patient as there is only one phone line.
-Callers may experience busy signals but keep dialing until you get through
+Callers may experience busy signals but keep dialing until you get through.